stanford-oval/genie-cloud/doc/thingpedia-tutorial.md

 ---

-## Writing the manifest
+## Define the device class
 All devices published on Thingpedia must include _device manifest_ written in ThingTalk, i.e., `manifest.tt`.
-It defines the _device class_ you want to create whose name is the `ID` defined in the metadata.
+It defines the _device class_ you want to create.
 Check [Writing Device Class](/doc/thingpedia-tutorial-manifest.md) for the instructions on how to write a device class.

 ---

-## Writing the dataset
+## Supply natural language data
 In addition to the device manifest, developers are also required to provide example natural language utterances corresponding to the functions supported by the device in `dataset.tt`.